tomm/tactical-angband/README.md

 ## Escape spells / items

-Replaced phase door scrolls/activations with potions of retreat (temp +2 moves)
+Replaced phase door scrolls/activations with potions of running (temp +1 moves)

 There is a new "scroll of locking", that repairs and locks doors adjacent to the player.